HackYourFutureBelgium/class-13-14/student-bios/Enakhimionsam.md

 ### Aspirations

-I want to be a creative web developer and integrate these skills in the research sector
+I want to be a creative web developer and integrate these skills in the research sector.

 ### Interests?

-- I like to repair houshold and computer gadgets
+- I like to repair household and computer gadgets.
-- I like research and fieldworks
+- I like research and fieldworks.

 ### Motivational Quotes

-> Courage is grace and grace is divine
+> Courage is grace and grace is divine.